LordSaumya/quant-iron/README.md

 ## Features

-- **Quantum State Representation**: Create and manipulate quantum states of arbitrary qubit count.
+- **Quantum State Representation**: Create and manipulate quantum states of arbitrary qubit count, along with methods to construct common states.

-- **Standard Operations**: Hadamard (H), Pauli (X, Y, Z), CNOT, SWAP, Toffoli, and custom unitary operations.
+- **Standard Operations**: Hadamard (H), Pauli (X, Y, Z), CNOT, SWAP, Toffoli, Phase shifts, Rotations, and custom unitary operations.

+- **Pauli String Algebra**:
+  - Represent products of Pauli operators with complex coefficients (`PauliString`).

+  - Construct sums of Pauli strings (`SumOp`) to define Hamiltonians and other observables.

+  - Apply Pauli strings and their sums to quantum states.

+  - Calculate expectation values of `SumOp` with respect to a quantum state.

+  - Apply exponentials of `PauliString` instances to states.

+- **GPU Acceleration**: OpenCL-accelerated operations for key quantum gates (Hadamard, Pauli-X, Pauli-Y, Pauli-Z) for enhanced performance on compatible hardware.
+(Requires `gpu` feature flag).

+- **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and support for subroutines.

+- **Predefined Quantum Models**:
+  - **Heisenberg Model**: Generate Hamiltonians for 1D and 2D anisotropic Heisenberg models using `SumOp`.
+  - **Ising Model**: Generate Hamiltonians for 1D and 2D Ising models with configurable site-specific or uniform interactions and fields using `SumOp`.

+- **Predefined Quantum Algorithms**:
+  - **Quantum Fourier Transform (QFT)**: Efficiently compute the QFT for a given number of qubits.
+  - **Inverse Quantum Fourier Transform (IQFT)**: Efficiently compute the inverse QFT for a given number of qubits.

-- **Measurement**: Collapse wavefunction in computational basis with single or repeated measurements.
+- **Measurement**: Collapse wavefunction in the measurement basis with single or repeated measurements.

-- **Speed**: Optimised for parallel execution and low memory overhead.
+- **Speed**: Optimised for parallel execution (CPU and GPU) and low memory overhead.

 - **Extensibility**: Easily extensible for custom gates and measurement bases.